Tax Information for US Citizens Living Overseas

 I’m a US citizen and live abroad.
 Do I Need to File a Tax Return?

-If you are a U.S. citizen or resident alien, the rules for filing income, estate, and gift tax returns and paying estimated tax are generally the same whether you are in the United States or abroad.
+If you are a U.S. citizen or resident alien, the rules for filing income, estate, and gift tax returns and paying estimated taxes apply whether you are in the United States or abroad.
 Your worldwide income is subject to U.S. income tax, regardless of where you reside.
 However, most Americans overseas qualify for foreign earned income exclusions and/or foreign income tax credits.

 When and where do I file my US return?